 "The debate around the backpacker tax was highly damaging to the industry, as growers were held to ransom by political games and our reputation as a desirable destination for backpackers was tarnished."

-Ausveg public affairs manager Tyson Cattle the backpacker tax was ill-conceived and counterproductive.
+Ausveg public affairs manager, Tyson Cattle, said the backpacker tax was ill-conceived and counterproductive.

 "The government used the backpacker tax as a cash grab and as the court has shown, it's blown up in their face," Mr Cattle said.